Rachit-sharma1/Anuvad/README.md

 - 🧠 Retrieval-augmented generation (RAG) over official scheme PDFs
 - 🗣️ Multi-turn conversation memory with user consent
 - ✅ Test suite: `pytest` + integration tests for endpoints

----

-## 📜 License
-Add a license file if you plan to distribute this publicly.
-#